Install the Router

 Connect a Fiber-Optic Port to the Network

-Depending on the line card model that you are using, you can use either QSFP+ or QSFP28 transceivers.
+Depending on the model that you are using, you can use either QSFP+ or QSFP28 transceivers.
 Some transceivers work with fiber-optic cables that you attach to the transceivers and other transceivers work with pre-attached copper cables.
 When installing fiber-optic cables for a port, you must install SFP transceivers for 1-Gigabit optical ports or install SFP+ transceivers for 10-Gigabit optical ports or QSFP+ transceivers for 100-Gigabit ports before installing the fiber-optic cable in the transceivers.

 Caution